Bagdad, Florida

 Bagdad is a census-designated place (CDP) in Santa Rosa County, Florida, United States.
 The population was 4,467 at the 2020 census, up from 3,761 at the 2010 census.
 It is part of the Pensacola-Ferry Pass-Brent, Florida Metropolitan Statistical Area.

 History

 Bagdad had its start in 1840, when a settler established a sawmill there.
-A post office called Bagdad has been in operation since 1887.
+The town was named after Baghdad, Iraq by lumber businessman Joseph Forsyth, A post office called Bagdad has been in operation since 1887.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 4.2 sqmi, of which 3.5 sqmi is land and 0.7 sqmi (16.98%) is water.

 The area was hit by Hurricane Dennis in 2005.